 As appropriate, describe the procedures and activities to coordinate the designated State unit's comprehensive system of personnel development with personnel development under the Individuals with Disabilities Education Act.

 As outlined in Section 606 (Employment of Individuals with Disabilities) of the Individuals with Disabilities Education Improvement Act, Maine DVR continually makes "positive efforts to employ and advance in employment qualified individuals with disabilities in programs assisted under this title".
 Currently 25 Transition VR Counselors are assigned to work with the more than 200 Maine High Schools, as well as with out–of–school youth and youth attending private institutions.
 Transition–aged youth represent nearly one third of all DVR cases in Maine and one of the fastest growing populations served by DVR.
 Maine DVR has a Statewide Transition Counselor Advisory Group that meets quarterly to promote best practices in the provision of VR transition services.
-During the last year, this group heard from a number of guest speakers on disability and employment issues – including benefits counseling – and focused much of its efforts on WIOA implementation and the requirement for increased collaboration with schools and the Maine Department of Education.
-As outlined in DVR’s current Cooperative Agreement with the Maine Department of Education (MDOE), DVR has provided technical assistance to MDOE and school districts on disability–specific information and resources issues and issues concerning eligibility and referral for services as requested.
-One way that DVR has provided this information is through participation in MDOE’s State Personnel Development Grant (SPDG).
-This five–year grant from the US Department of Education targets five significant areas of need concerning personnel development and the education of children with disabilities.
-Improving transition services is one of the identified five goals.
-The DVR Assistant Director as well as a Rehabilitation Counselor II both sit on the Transition work group and the Assistant Director is also a member of the larger SPDG Advisory Council.
-During the past year, DVR worked very closely with the SPDG to participate in a number of trainings for schools and other stakeholders on transition planning for students with disabilities.
-DVR (and Division for the Blind and Visually Impaired) Transition VR Counselors have attended SPDG–sponsored regional trainings to provide content area knowledge as well as gain additional understanding of best practices in post–secondary transition planning.
-During the trainings, DVR’s Transition Career Exploration Workshop was highlighted as an effective tool to assist schools to improve transition planning outcomes for their students.
-Over the last year Maine Department of Education received intensive technical assistance from the National Secondary Transition Technical Assistance Center (NSTTAC).
-As a result, Maine sent a team of stakeholders – including the DVR Assistant Director – to the 2015 Annual Capacity Building Institute.
-As a result of the plan developed at that conference, a number of follow–up steps were developed.

-The DVR Assistant Director is a member of the IDEA Part B State Advisory Panel which is responsible for advising MDOE on issues related to students with disabilities ages 3–20.
-She presented at the 2015 Fall Conference of MADSEC – the state association for special education directors – on best practices for supporting work experience for youth through WIOA.
+During the last year, this group heard from a number of guest speakers on disability and employment issues – including benefits counseling – and focused much of its efforts on WIOA implementation and the requirement for increased collaboration with schools and the Maine Department of Education ****concerning Pre-Employment Transition Services ****.
+As outlined in DVR’s current Cooperative Agreement with the Maine Department of Education (MDOE), DVR has provided technical assistance to MDOE and school districts on disability–specific information and resources issues and issues concerning eligibility and referral for services as requested. ****The DVR Assistant Director is the Chair of the IDEA Part B State Advisory Panel which is responsible for advising MDOE on issues related to students with disabilities ages 3–20.
+She ****regularly presents to school groups **** on best practices for supporting work experience for youth through WIOA. ****She is a member of the state special education directors’ association (MADSEC).****

-In anticipation of release of WIOA regulations, DVR and DBVI have been working closely with the Maine Department of Education to begin development of an updated interagency Memorandum of Understanding.
-The new version is anticipated to include language detailing how the state agencies will work together to strengthen transition planning for a broader group of eligible and potentially eligible students.
+**** DVR and DBVI have been working closely with the Maine Department of Education to develop an updated interagency Memorandum of Understanding.
+The new version is anticipated to include language detailing how the state agencies will work together to strengthen transition planning for a broader group of eligible and potentially eligible students.****This MOU is currently out for signature.****

 j.
 Statewide Assessment